Home

 A favorite haunt for taking pictures is Louisburg Square.
 A picturesque block of residences perfectly preserved.

 After you ramble up Mount Vernon street wind your way back across to the Massachusetts State House that sits atop Beacon Hill and get your camera out again.
 This walking tour is one area of Boston worth savoring and taking slowly.
-A guided tour is available and you can check it out here.

 Top Pick #6 - Harvard Yard...